Urban Programs

 For detailed information on project selections, view the Project Selections section of the TIB Performance Dashboard.

-he TIB provides funding to cities with a population of 5,000 or more and counties with urban unincorporated areas through three grant programs: the Urban Arterial Program (UAP), the Urban Sidewalk Program (SP) and the Arterial Preservation Program (APP).
+he Transportation Improvement Board provides funding to cities with a population of 5,000 or more and counties with urban unincorporated areas through three grant programs: the Urban Arterial Program (UAP), the Active Transportation Program (ATP), and the Arterial Preservation Program (APP).
 Eligible projects must be located within the federally designated urban area and be in compliance with the Growth Management Act.
 Projects are selected annually on a competitive basis.
-Each program has distinct characteristics for the best suited project.
-Qualification and criteria are different within each program.
-Once selected, TIB staff provides grant oversight and acts as facilitators to bring projects to completion.

 TIB uses a priority array process to identify projects that best meet the intent of each funding program.
 Criteria are developed by the Board in cooperation with local agencies.